mgutz/vpsbench/README.md

 # vpsbench

 Benchmark VPS performance.
+See [user submissions](https://github.com/mgutz/vpsbench/wiki/VPS-Hosts)

 A script to run simple and comprehensive benchmarks on CPU and IO performance.
-The default benchmark performs:

-I/O

 Tested on: